ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 #### 5.2 I still have problems with sound
+**IMPORTANT NOTE: This step is obsolete with Proton 7.0**
 You have 2 options to achieve the same fix.
 Either you can set the env variable `WINEDLLOVERRIDES="xaudio2_7=n"` in the Steam startup options (or via the Arma 3 Unix Launcher).
 {{< image src="/pictures/armalinux/armalaunchoptions-xaudio.png" >}}
 The other way is to set it via `./Arma3Helper.sh winecfg` and then under "Libraries".